slugbyte/mold/README.md

 ![breakfast grool](https://assets.slugbyte.com/github/github-header-00011.png)

 ## About mold
 `mold` is is a cli for helping programmers mold thier shell environment to be more fun and productive to write code in.
 Its goal is to enable users to bring all of the tools, scripts, and templates that make their programing environment feel like home and take them anywhere.
 Mold has a consistant interface for doing [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) oprations to the content it tracks, and a small but effective set of git helper tasks for syncing configurations.

 Mold is not a really meant to be shell plugin manager, instead it aims to help users write and mangange their own configuration files and scripts.
 However, mold also believes that [dotfiles are ment to be forked](https://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/) and supports cloning mold-roots, tracking a git remote upstream, as well as dowloading content from urls.
-Mold can even be used along side acutal shell plugin managers like
-[antigen](https://github.com/zsh-users/antigen) or [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), without any hastel.
+Mold can even be used along side acutal shell plugin managers like [antigen](https://github.com/zsh-users/antigen) or [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), without any hastel.

 Mold has a few opinionated limitations that aim to help programmers be more productive, by spending less time configuring their enviroment and more time working on their projects.
 It does this by narrowing down system-configuration into five content classifcations which each have slightly different behaviors.
 Mold stores its content in a git repoistory called a mold-root, and uses the environment variable $MOLD\_ROOT to determine it's location.
 Mold content is split into the  classifications below, that each have their own directory in the the mold-root.

 ##### conf
 Mold confs are dotfiles.
 Each time a mold conf is loaded or created it is automaticly hard linked to the $HOME directory.
 By using hard links no matter where you edit the file, changes are tracked by the mold-roots git.
-All of the mold conf files are stored in $MOLD\_ROOT/conf .
+All of the mold conf files are stored in $MOLD\_ROOT/conf.

 ##### plug
 Mold plugs are single-file shell scripts that act as shell plugins.
 Each time a shell is created it will loop though the mold-root plug directory and source each plug.
 All of the mold plug files are stored in $MOLD\_ROOT/plug.

 #### exec
 Mold execs are single-file executable scripts.
 Each time an exec is loaded or created it will be automaticly be given executable persions.
-All of the mold exec files are stored in $MOLD\_ROOT/exec, which is added to the begging of $PATH .
+All of the mold exec files are stored in $MOLD\_ROOT/exec, which is added to the begging of $PATH.

 #### fold
 Mold folds are directory scaffold templates.
 Folds can be used to setup project boiler plate code so that the overhead of getting to work on a new project will be cut down.
 Mold folds can be expored from the the mold-root into the current working directory.
-All of the mold folds are stored in $MOLD\_ROOT/fold .
+All of the mold folds are stored in $MOLD\_ROOT/fold.

 #### leaf
 Mold leafs are file tempaltes.
 Leafs can be used to store things like licenses, markdown-templates, .gitignores, and anything you find your self adding to projects regularly.
 Mold leafs can be expored from the mold-root into the current working directory. all of the mold leafs are store in $MOLD\_ROOT/leaf.

 ## Features
 * A consistant CRUD interface for content management